facebookresearch/SEAL_OGB/README.md

 For all datasets, if you specify "--dynamic_train", the enclosing subgraphs of the training links will be extracted on the fly instead of preprocessing and saving to disk.
 Similarly for "--dynamic_val" and "--dynamic_test".
 You can increase "--num_workers" to accelerate the dynamic subgraph extraction process.

+If your dataset is large, using the default train/val/test split function might result in OOM.
+You can add "--fast_split" in this case to do a fast split, which cannot guarantee edges (i, j) and (j, i) won't both appear in the negative links but has a better scalability.

 Other labeling tricks
 ---------------------